-- criteria specified by Customs (being search criteria that are reasonably related to the information available to Customs that gives rise to the reasonable grounds to suspect required by paragraph (a)); and - (ii) to view any information that is relevant to the search criteria specified by Customs and is found as a result of the search; - (c) the search cannot be conducted and the viewing done under section 50 or 51, or Customs considers it would be inexpedient for those things to be done under section 50 or 51. - (2) In that situation, the Chief Collector may, by application in writing made on oath, apply to a Judge for a search and viewing warrant authorising: - (a) the carrying out of the search within 14 days after the day on which the warrant is granted (or within any extension of that period granted by a Judge on an application in writing for the purpose made within that period); and - (b) the viewing by Customs of any information that is relevant to the search criteria specified by Customs and that is included in information to which access is given under section 47, but of no other information. - (3) The application must give details of the reasonable grounds to suspect required by subsection (1), of the information available to Customs that gives rise to those reasonable grounds to suspect, and of the search criteria specified by Customs, and it must also indicate whether the search is to be of all, or of only a specified part or parts, of the information to which access is given under section 47. - (4) On an application under subsection (2), a Judge may grant a search and viewing warrant in the prescribed form, but only if he or she is satisfied that: - (a) the reasonable grounds to suspect required by subsection (1) exist; and - (b) the search criteria specified by Customs are reasonably related to the information available to Customs that gives rise to those reasonable grounds to suspect. - (5) The warrant is sufficient authority for the doing of the things specified in subsection (2)(a) and (b). - (6) In this section and section 53, 'relevant offence' means an offence described in section 44(1)(b), or relevant to the purpose stated in section 44(1).
+- (2) In that situation, the Chief Collector of Customs may, by application in writing made on oath, apply to a Judge for a search and viewing warrant authorising: - (a) the carrying out of the search within 14 days after the day on which the warrant is granted, or within any extension of that period granted by a Judge on an application in writing for the purpose made within that period; and - (b) the viewing by Customs of any information that is relevant to the search criteria specified by Customs and that is included in information to which access is given under Section 47, but of no other information.

+(3) The application shall give details of the reasonable grounds to suspect required by subsection (1), of the information available to Customs that gives rise to those reasonable grounds to suspect, and of the search criteria specified by Customs, and it shall also indicate whether the search is to be of all, or of only a specified part or parts, of the information to which access is given under Section 47.

+- (4) On an application under subsection (2), a Judge may grant a search and viewing warrant in the prescribed form, but only if he or she is satisfied that: - (a) the reasonable grounds to suspect required by subsection (1) exist; and - (b) the search criteria specified by Customs are reasonably related to the information available to Customs that gives rise to those reasonable grounds for suspicion. - (5) The warrant is sufficient authority for the doing of the things specified in subsection (2)(a) and (b). - (6) In this Section and Section 53, 'relevant offence' means an offence described in Section 44(1)(b), or relevant to the purpose stated in Section 44(1).

-53. Search and viewing without warrant in emergencies
+53 Search and viewing without warrant in emergencies

-- (1) This section applies to the following situation: - (a) the situation specified in section 52(1): - (b) the Chief Collector considers that, if he or she were to apply to a Judge for a search and viewing warrant under section 52, the Judge would grant the warrant: - (c) the Chief Collector also considers that delaying a search and any resulting viewing until a search and viewing warrant can be obtained under section 52 would create a real risk that- - (i) the countering of the risk or threat referred to in section 52(1)(a)(i) would be frustrated; or - (ii) the prevention, detection, investigation, prosecution, or punishment of the relevant offence would be frustrated. - (2) In a situation in subsection (1), the Chief Collector may, with no further authority other than this section, have the things specified in section 52(2)(a) and (b) done as if the doing of those things were authorised by a search and viewing warrant under section 52(4).
+- (1) This Section applies to any of the following situations: - (a) the situation specified in Section 52(1); - (b) the Chief Collector of Customs considers that, if he or she were to apply to a Judge for a search and viewing warrant under Section 52, the Judge would grant the warrant; or - (c) the Chief Collector of Customs also considers that delaying a search and any resulting viewing until a search and viewing warrant can be obtained under Section 52 would create a real risk that: - (i) the countering of the risk or threat referred to in Section 52(1)(a)(i) would be frustrated; or - (ii) the prevention, detection, investigation, prosecution, or punishment of the relevant offence would be frustrated.

+(2) In a situation in subsection (1), the Chief Collector of Customs may, with no further authority other than this Section, have the things specified in Section 52(2)(a) and (b) done as if the doing of those things were authorised by a search and viewing warrant under Section 52(4).

-(3) However, if the Chief Collector acts under subsection (2), he or she must within 5 working days apply under section 52(2) for a search and viewing warrant in relation to the matter.
+(3) Where, the Chief Collector of Customs acts under subsection (2), he or she shall within 5 working days apply under Section 52(2) for a search and viewing warrant in relation to the matter.

-54. Procedure if viewing of information not authorised
+Procedure if viewing of information not authorised